• Skip to primary navigation

 • Ethical standards

 These courses are typically offered by private education providers, and many states allow them to be completed entirely online.
-Some states also approve in-person classes through community colleges or local training centers, but most learners choose online options for flexibility.
+Some states also approve in-person classes through community colleges or local training centers, but most learners prefer online options due to their flexibility.

 Male taking notes while working at laptop- Prelicensing courses cover four areas.

 Once you have completed your studies, you will be required to take an exam to show that you are proficient in the lines of insurance you wish to sell.
-The exam is strictly proctored and must be taken in a facility approved by the state.
+The exam is strictly proctored and must be taken in a state-approved facility.
 The topics covered typically include both state-specific and national components.
 Most states require a minimum passing score of 70 percent.

 After obtaining your fingerprints, only 1 step remains: completing your license application.
 This is a relatively straightforward procedure that requires you to fill out an application, provide responses to additional background questions, and then pay the initial application fees.
-The fees differ by state, but range from $25 to as much as $250.
+The fees vary by state, ranging from $25 to as much as $250.
 For most states, you can review the fees as well as access your application through the National Insurance Producer Registry, here: NIPR

 What Is Continuing Education (CE)?